htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

 Upgrading – Installing a New Version on an Existing Pool
 --------------------------------------------------------

-:index:`installing a new version on an existing pool;pool management<single: installing a new version on an existing pool;pool management>`
-:index:`installing a new version on an existing pool;installation<single: installing a new version on an existing pool;installation>`
+:index:`installing a new version on an existing pool<single: installing a new version on an existing pool; pool management>` :index:`installing a new version on an existing pool<single: installing a new version on an existing pool; installation>`

 An upgrade changes the running version of HTCondor from the current installation to a newer version.
 The safe method to install and start